Fractional-order Spiking Neural Network: Limitations and Broader Impacts

 \subsection{Limitations}

-\textbf{First}, the hyperparameter tuning process for fractional dynamics, such as selecting the fractional order and decay parameters, can be non-trivial and requires domain expertise or extensive experimentation.
-This may pose challenges for practitioners aiming to deploy the framework in new applications. \textbf{Second}, while our experiments demonstrate robustness to noise and superior performance on several datasets, the method has not been extensively tested on ultra-large-scale datasets (e.g., ImageNet) or real-time systems where latency is critical.
-Further research is needed to evaluate the practical constraints of deploying fspikeDE in such environments.
+First, the hyperparameter tuning process for fractional dynamics, such as selecting the fractional order, can be non-trivial and requires domain expertise or extensive experimentation.
+This may pose challenges for practitioners aiming to deploy the framework in new applications.
+Second, although our experiments show robustness to noise and strong performance on several datasets, the method has not been extensively compared with a broader set of recent graph learning methods in graph-structured settings.
+Further study is needed to evaluate its practical constraints and comparative advantages against newer graph modeling approaches, including recent graph Transformer methods and graph optimization-oriented frameworks \citep{tao2025learning,zhao2025degree}.
+The current \emph{f}-SNN toolbox also lacks mature distributed-training support and remains under active optimization.
+In addition, modern toolboxes such as SpikingJelly implement CuPy-accelerated computation; integrating similar acceleration is a promising direction for our framework.